 2 tiers of tickets, 40,000 and 50,000 won.

 I was walking along the Cheongyecheon deciding what to do for the day after a lot of walking when I passed by the theatre, and headed in to check if there were tickets for the 4pm show, which was due to start in about 20 minutes.
 It was pretty fully booked, but since I just wanted a single ticket, I really lucked out and ended up 3rd row from the front and smack in the middle… AWESOME, especially for seeing all the fancy kungfu moves up close!
-See there are perks to being on your own…
+There are perks to travelling on your own…

 Show time: 4pm